-EXAMPLE: DOT MA L9 ABCD 0301 DOT = Department of Transportation - This symbol certifies that the tire is in compliance with the U.S. Department of Transportation tire safety standards and is approved for highway use MA = Code representing the tire manufacturing location (two digits) L9 = Code representing the tire size (two digits) ABCD = Code used by the tire manufacturer (one to four digits) 03 = Number representing the week in which the tire was manufactured (two digits) -03 means the 3rd week.
-01 = Number representing the year in which the tire was manufactured (two digits) -01 means the year 2001 - Prior to July 2000, tire manufacturers were only required to have one number to represent the year in which the tire was manufactured.
+EXAMPLE: DOT MA 1.9 ABCD 0301

+DOT = Department of Transportation

+safety standards and is approved for highway use

+MA = Code representing the tire manufacturing location (two digits)

+L9 = Code representing the tire size (two digits)

+ABCD = Code used by the tire manufacturer (one to four digits)

+- 03 = Number representing the week in which the tire was manufactured (two digits) - -03 means the 3rd week. - 01 = Number representing the year in which the tire was manufactured (two digits) - -01 means the year 2001 - Prior to July 2000, tire manufacturers were only required to have one number to represent the year in which the tire was manufactured.
 Example: 031 could represent the 3rd week of 1981 or 1991